 With increasing concerns of occupational exposure to blood-borne viruses in healthcare settings, AHS is committed to using safer sharps devices that are designed to protect workers from injuries.
 However, with an increasing range of sharp safety devices on the market, deciding what to purchase is not a simple task.

-Contracting, Procurement and Supply Management (CPSM) and Workplace Health and Safety (WHS) worked together with AHS vendors to secure the safety devices and to in-service clinicians across Alberta working in AHS operated facilities.
+Contracting, Procurement and Supply Management and Workplace Health and Safety (WHS) are working with AHS vendors to keep current with new developments in SED technology.

 Conventional Device – A sharps device that does not offer sharps injury protection.

 Safety Engineered Device (SED) – A device that has a built in sharps injury protection mechanism such as an attached sheath covering the needle or scalpel after use or needles that retract after use.
-Other types of safety devices include blunt needles or needle-less systems (Saskatchewan Labour, 2006).
-SEDs protect the user from exposure to blood borne pathogens or chemical hazards (i.e. cytotoxic medications).
+Other types of safety devices include blunt needles or needle-less systems.
+SEDs protect the user from exposure to blood borne pathogens or chemical hazards (i.e., cytotoxic medications).